-- 7. The Guarantor represents and warrants that, as at the date of the first issue of Notes by EGF, all necessary governmental and regulatory consents and authorisations for the giving and implementation of this Guarantee will have been obtained. - 8.
-Until all amounts which may be or become payable under the Notes and the Coupons have been irrevocably paid in full, the Guarantor shall not by virtue of this Guarantee be subrogated to any rights of any holder of any Note or Coupon or claim in competition with the holders against EGF. - 9.
-This Guarantee shall enure for the benefit of the Noteholders, Couponholders, Receiptholders and Relevant Account Holders in accordance with its terms and shall be deposited with and held by the Principal Paying Agent. - 10.
 The Guarantor, or any previously substituted company, may, subject, to the extent so required, to the approval of the Regulator, at any time, without the consent of the Noteholders, Receiptholders or the Couponholders, substitute for itself as guarantor under the Notes, the Receipts and the Coupons any member of the Group (the "Substitute"), provided that no Event of Default is subsisting at the relevant time.
-The substitution shall be made by a substitution deed (the "Substitution Deed"), to be executed by Guarantor and the Substitute and shall be effective on and from the time or event specified in the Substitution Deed (the "Time of Substitution"), and may take place only if: - (a) where the Substitute is incorporated, domiciled or resident for taxation purposes in a territory other than the United Arab Emirates or any political subdivision or any authority thereof or therein having power to tax, the Substitution Deed contains a covenant by the Substitute and/or such other provisions as may be necessary to ensure that each Noteholder has the benefit of a covenant by the Substitute in terms corresponding to the provisions of Condition 7 (Taxation) with the substitution of the reference to "the United Arab Emirates" in the definition of "Tax Jurisdiction" for a reference to the territory in which the Substitute is incorporated, domiciled and/or resident for taxation purposes.
-The Substitute shall also, by means of the Substitution Deed, agree to indemnify each Noteholder, Receiptholder and Couponholder against any tax, duty, assessment or governmental charge which is imposed on it by (or by any authority in or of) the jurisdiction of the country of the Substitute's residence for tax purposes and/ or, if different, of its incorporation with respect to any Note, Receipt or Coupon and which would not have been so imposed had the substitution not been made, as well as against any tax, duty, assessment or governmental charge, and any cost or expense, relating to the substitution;
+The substitution shall be made by a substitution deed (the "Substitution Deed"), to be executed by Guarantor and the Substitute and shall be effective on and from the time or event specified in the Substitution Deed (the "Time of Substitution"), and may take place only if:

+where the Substitute is incorporated, domiciled or resident for taxation purposes in a (a) territory other than the United Arab Emirates or any political subdivision or any authority thereof or therein having power to tax, the Substitution Deed contains a covenant by the Substitute and/or such other provisions as may be necessary to ensure that each Noteholder has the benefit of a covenant by the Substitute in terms corresponding to the provisions of Condition 7 (Taxation) with the substitution of the reference to "the United Arab Emirates" in the definition of "Tax Jurisdiction" for a reference to the territory in which the Substitute is incorporated, domiciled and/or resident for taxation purposes.
+The Substitute shall also, by means of the Substitution Deed, agree to indemnify each Noteholder, Receiptholder and Couponholder against any tax, duty, assessment or governmental charge which is imposed on it by (or by any authority in or of) the jurisdiction of the country of the Substitute's residence for tax purposes and/or, if different, of its incorporation with respect to any Note, Receipt or Coupon and which would not have been so imposed had the substitution not been made, as well as against any tax, duty, assessment or governmental charge, and any cost or expense, relating to the substitution;